gryphonshafer/dest/README.md

 This removes a directory from the dest tracking list.

+## watches

+Returns a list of tracked or watched directories.

+## putwatch FILE

+Sets the current list of tracked or watched directories to be what's in a file.
+For example, you could do this:

+    dest watches > dest.watch
+    echo 'new_dir_to_watch' >> dest.watch
+    dest putwatch dest.watch

+## writewatch

+Creates (or overwrites) a watch file in the project root directory with the contents of the currently watched directories.

 ## make NAME \[EXT\]

 This is a helper command.
 Given a directory you've already added, it will create